SciDAS/gpn-workshop/README.md

 **On the cluster....**

-Create a folder for your workflow and input:
+Make an input folder and enter `/workspace/gemmaker`:

-`mkdir -p /workspace/gemmaker/input && cd /workspace/gemmaker/input`
+`mkdir -p /workspace/gemmaker/input && cd /workspace/gemmaker/`

 [pull-sample-batch.sh](https://github.com/SciDAS/scidas-workshop/blob/master/gemmaker/pull_sample.sh) is a script that gets the ordered index of a container and pulls the SRA ID at that line of the list.